 When choosing new ones, make sure that the tread depth is between 1/16 inch and 2/32 inch (1mm – 5mm).

 6. Getting you in trouble with the law!

 Driving on worn-out tires can put you at risk for being pulled over by law enforcement officials who may cite you for driving on bald tires or expired registration tags or inspection stickers and impound your vehicle until all costs are paid off by you or your insurance company; things like these can escalate quickly into a much larger liability issue for you than just having worn out tires on your car or truck when pulled over by law enforcement officials who suspect that you are driving around with expired registration tags or inspection stickers, etc., on your vehicle.

 If this happens to you, then it is likely that the officer will check out the vehicle even further before letting it go; if there are other problems found during this inspection (like missing lights), then those will also be cited as well and added onto whatever fines were already incurred due to violating state laws regarding minimum tread depth requirements for vehicles traveling public roads–which means more money out of pocket!

 Bald tires are far more likely to get punctured by debris on the road compared to tires that have adequate tread depth.
 This can cause tire blowouts and dangerous accidents.

-We hope that you’ve learned a lot about the dangers of driving on worn out tires.
+We hope that you’ve learned a lot about the dangers of driving on worn-out tires.
 The most important thing to remember is that it’s not worth risking your life or others’ lives just because your tires are old or need replacing.
 If you have any questions about what we’ve discussed here today, please feel free to contact us at Grandcity Autobody.
-We have shops in Richmond and Vancouver for your convenience and safety.
+We have autobody shops in Richmond and Vancouver for your convenience and safety.